BigManShadox/windscribe-checker/README.md

 https://user-images.githubusercontent.com/104323125/164993576-ab283583-d488-4e0f-92bf-898cf8bcf6b0.mp4

 # Additional Info
 This is my first time making such a tool, and the code could be better.
-This is also my first account on GitHub and my first time using GitHub and even a mardkwon file, so please excuse any mistakes.
+This is also my first account on GitHub and my first time using GitHub and even a markdown file, so please excuse any mistakes.